nh-server/switch-guide/docs/user_guide/sysnand/launching_cfw.md

 ### Instructions

 !!! tip ""
-    1. Power on your Switch into RCM, and upload the Hekate payload
+    1. Power on your Switch into RCM, and inject the Hekate payload
-    2. Navigate to `Launch` with the volume buttons, and press the power button to confirm
+    2. Navigate to `Launch` using the touch screen
-    3. Navigate to `Atmosphere FSS0` with the volume buttons, and press the power button to confirm
+    3. Find `Atmosphere FSS0 SYS` and launch it

 Your Switch is now booting into Atmosphere.